William Hale Thompson 1927 mayoral campaign: Anti-prohibition stance

-Taking a vehemetly anti-Phrohibition stance, Thompson declared himself to be, "wetter than the middle of the Atlantic Ocean," and promised not only to permit every speakeasy Dever had closed to reopen, but to add a further 10,000 additional new speakeasies to the city.
+Taking a vehemently anti-Phrohibition stance, Thompson declared himself to be, "wetter than the middle of the Atlantic Ocean," and promised not only to permit every speakeasy Dever had closed to reopen, but to add a further 10,000 additional new speakeasies to the city.
 He also promised to fire any police officers that interfered with drinking.
 Thompson pledged, if elected, to, "immediately use all my power to help repeal the Volstead Act, the search and seizure act, and fire every cop who attempts to enter your homes in a search for still or for liquor."
 Thompson's campaign headquarters served bootleg alcohol, to help lend credibility to his stance.

 Thompson alleged that city officials were making commission from sales at illegal breweries, and that city's police were acting to facilitate this.

 Racial and ethnic matters

 Thompson, seeking the African-American vote, seized on School Superintendent William McAndrew's alleged failure in 1926 to act upon complaints by The Chicago Defender that there were anti-black stereotypes in civics text books, written by University of Chicago, that were used in the city's high schools.
 After these complaints were made, the school board, not McAndrew, had been the ones who acted to request the publisher change the passages in question.

 Thompson's camp pointed to a number of police raids that took place in Black areas of the city near the day of the election in their arguments for African Americans to vote for Thompson, blaming Dever's administration for these.
 Thompson spoke of the possibility of race riots in the city's "Black Belt", and pledged to commit a year of his life to jailing Dever if such rioting occurred.

 Thompson denounced Dever as that "left-handed Irishman", and aroused anti-Catholic prejudice against Dever.